 This term is applied to persons who are left with a persistent inability to supply the words for the very things they want to talk about-particularly the significant nouns and verbs.
 As a result their speech, while fluent in grammatical form and output is full of vague circumlocutions and expressions of frustration.
 They understand speech well, and in most cases, read adequately.
 Difficulty finding words is as evident in writing as in speech.

-Primary Progressive Aphasia (PPA) is a rare neurological syndrome in which language capabilities become slowly and progressively impaired, while other mental functions remain preserved.
-Unlike other forms of aphasia resulting from stroke or traumatic brain injury, PPA is caused by neurodegenerative diseases, such as Alzheimer's Disease or Frontotemporal Lobar Degeneration.
-PPA results from deterioration of brain tissue affecting areas of the brain that are important for speech and language.
+Primary Progressive Aphasia (PPA) is a neurological syndrome in which language capabilities become slowly and progressively impaired.
+Unlike other forms of aphasia that result from stroke or brain injury, PPA is caused by neurodegenerative diseases, such as Alzheimer's Disease or Frontotemporal Lobar Degeneration.
+PPA results from deterioration of brain tissue important for speech and language.
 Although the first symptoms are problems with speech and language, other problems associated with the underlying disease, such as memory loss, often occur later.

 In addition to the foregoing syndromes that are seen repeatedly by speech clinicians, there are many other possible combinations of deficits that do not exactly fit into these categories.Some of the components of a complex aphasia syndrome may also occur in isolation.
 This may be the case for disorders of reading (alexia) or disorders affecting both reading and writing (alexia and agraphia), following a stroke.
 Severe impairments of calculation often accompany aphasia, yet in some instances patients retain excellent calculation in spite of the loss of language.